-The forest floor is covered in a layer of organic matter: leaves, twigs, and other debris.
+The forest floor is covered by a layer of organic matter made of leaves, twigs, and other debris.
 In some places, it can be inches thick.
-As they decompose, they return essential nutrients to the soil to be reused by plants.
-This layer also acts to retain moisture and maintain cooler temperatures while reducing erosion-the removal of surface materials like soil by natural processes such as wind and water.
-Besides its mechanical importance, mulch acts as a vital overwintering habitat for many species including lightning bugs (Lampyridae family has over 2,000 species) and wooly caterpillars (the larvae of Pyrrharctia isabella, the isabella tiger moth).
+As these items decompose, they return essential nutrients to the soil to be reused by plants.
+This layer also retains moisture and maintains cooler temperatures while reducing erosion (the removal of surface materials like soil by natural processes such as wind and water).
+This organic layer is also a vital overwintering habitat for many species including lightning bugs (Lampyridae family has over 2,000 species) and wooly caterpillars (the larvae of Pyrrharctia isabella, the isabella tiger moth).
 Mulch is vital for a healthy, happy forest.